 One month Vietnam Itinerary: Travel guide, tips and recommendations

-The small Am Tien lake sits surrounded by tree-covered mountains in Trang An, Vietnam
+A small green-blue lake sits surrounded by tree-covered mountains in Trang An, Vietnam

-The small Am Tien lake sits surrounded by tree-covered mountains in Trang An, Vietnam
+A small green-blue lake sits surrounded by tree-covered mountains in Trang An, Vietnam

 This post may contain affiliate links.
 I will receive a small commission if you use these links.